apinter/apinter.github.io/content/posts/podman.md

 [Thu Feb 04 20:30:49.430178 2021] [core:info] [pid 10] AH00545: MaxRequestsPerChild is deprecated, use MaxConnectionsPerChild instead.
 AH00558: httpd-prefork: Could not reliably determine the server's fully qualified domain name, using 127.0.1.1.
 Set the 'ServerName' directive globally to suppress this message
 ```
-This can output a lot of information and it is rolling with the container's lifecycle.
-To monitor the logs realtime as they come in - such as one would do it with `tail -f` - you can with `podman logs -f` followed by the container's name or ID.
+This can output a lot of information and it is rolling with the container's life cycle.
+To monitor the logs real-time as they come in - such as one would do with `tail -f` - you can do that with `podman logs -f` followed by the container's name or ID.

 ### Persistent data

 Containers are not able to store persistent data.
-If we need an application to store data between restarts and updates we need to either attach a `volume` or `mount` storage space outside of the container from the host system.
+If you need an application to store data between restarts and updates you need to either attach a `volume` or `mount` storage space outside of the container from the host system.

 #### Mounts

-Are basically can be anything.
-A file, a folder stored anywhere on the host system.
-This is not a storage space that is managed by podman and can be accessed from the host system and from within the container.
+Are basically can be anything, a file, a folder stored anywhere on the host system.
+This is not a storage space that is managed by Podman and can be accessed from the host system and from within the container as well.
 Creating a container with bind mount:

 ```
 $ podman run -it --name tw --mount type=bind,source=./binder,target=/mnt opensuse/tumbleweed /bin/bash